google/security-research/kvmctf/rules.md

 kvmCTF is a part of the
 [Google VRP](https://bughunters.google.com/about/rules/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules)
-and is focused on eliminating VM-reachable Kernel-based Virtual Machine (KVM) vulnerabilities.
+and is focused on eliminating VM-reachable Kernel-based Virtual Machine (KVM) vulnerabilities in upstream mainline kernel.
 We invite security researchers to demonstrate their bug hunting and exploitation techniques on an LTS kernel version.
 Eventually we might add experimental mitigations to KVM that we would like to see if and how researchers can bypass them.

 We are additionally asking researchers to publish their submissions, helping the community to learn from each other’s techniques.